Skip to main content

 concept

 Entropy quantifies unpredictability.
-Wallets need high-quality entropy to create seeds and keys that cannot be feasibly guessed.
-Poor entropy increases the risk of key compromise.
+Wallets need high-quality entropy to create seeds and keys that cannot be feasibly guessed, and poor entropy can make otherwise strong cryptography fail.

 2